6 Months Baby Developmental Milestones

-It might be difficult to believe, but your baby is six months old now.
+It might be difficult to believe, but your baby is 6 months old now.
 Your baby is happy, social, and just a bundle of energy at this stage.
 Your baby communicates with you with much more clarity, and you know all the sounds and signs.
 Your baby has also gotten bigger and picked up a few new skills.

 - Every baby is different.
 And they start to move differently as well.
 Some babies will crawl on their hands and feet.
 Some babies will push themselves with their tummies.
 Some babies will use their knees for support, while others will not.
 Some babies even use their buttocks to push themselves while in the sitting position.
 This is all perfectly normal.
-As long as you see effort to move, which will eventually turn into walking, you need not worry.
+As long as you see the effort to move, which will eventually turn into walking, you need not to worry.

-- All this increased physical activity will also mean that your baby needs more nourishment.
+- All this increased physical activity will also mean that your 6-month baby needs more nourishment.
 You will have started some solid foods by now, and your baby will be testing and developing the taste buds for different flavours and textures.
 If your baby does not like something, try again after a few days.
 Babies can be very fickle, and can easily change their minds about what they like and don’t like, so try lots of different foods.

 - Sleep is an important activity at this time, as babies need to rest to aid their development.
 You will find that your baby sleeps through the night, giving you a good eight-hour rest period.
 Your baby will even move around when sleeping, so don’t be surprised to find your baby in a different position in the morning, much like adults.

-This is a beautiful age, where your baby will smile, laugh, and babble to himself.
+This is a beautiful age, where your 6-month baby will smile, laugh, and babble to himself.
 He will try to repeat your words, although they will come through as babble.
 You might even hear a “mama” in there sometime.
 This is a great time to introduce books and storytelling, and it will help him develop his language and communication skills.

 Increased awareness of his surroundings means that your baby knows who you are, and who his family is.
 He will start to become wary of strangers and unfamiliar faces, and you may find him crying if he is held by someone new.